vincentName/verademo-dotnetcore/README.md

 Blab-a-Gag is a fairly simple forum type application which allows:
 * Users can post a one-liner joke.
-* Users can follow the jokes of other users or not (listen or ignore).////////
+* Users can follow the jokes of other users or not (listen or ign
 * Users can comment on other users messages (heckle).

 ### URLs